jessicarush/react-notes/app_layout.md

 ## 5. Run your app on a server

-If you try to open your `index.html`, you'll get issues because of the CORS stuff.
+If you try to open your `index.html`, you'll have issues because of the [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) stuff.
 Instead, navigate to the directory and run it on a python server:

 ```bash
 python3 -m http.server